benjamind10/benjamind10/README.md

 - 👋 Hi, I’m @benjamind10
-- 👀 I’m comfortable working in MERN applications.
-I primarly enjoy working with API routes and GraphQL
-- 🌱 Recently received a certificate in Full Stack Web Development.. also taking the CS50 Intro to Computer Science course.
+- 🛠️ Transitioning into the Manufacturing field, I've been extensively working with Python, Ignition, and SQL.
+- 🤖 I enjoy developing solutions that optimize manufacturing processes and drive efficiency.
+- 🎓 Currently working as a Full Stack Developer in the Manufacturing industry, where I utilize my foundation in web technologies to create and optimize manufacturing systems.
-- 💞️ I’m looking to collaborate on projects that will develop skills in React and backend.
+- 💡 I'm open to collaborating on projects that leverage the power of data and automation in manufacturing or Python.
-- 📫 How to reach me Discord: Shiva187#4664 or via E-Mail: benjamind10@pm.me
+- 📫 Reach out to me on Discord: Shiva187#4664 or via E-Mail: benjamind10@pm.me